 In addition to providing a steady stream of garden-fresh food for us, year round gardening means there are always living plants/roots in our garden beds which are providing a steady stream of food for soil organisms as well.

-Yes, plants devote a significant amount of their energy to cultivating and feeding beneficial soil microbes via their root exudates.
+Plants devote a significant amount of their energy to cultivating and feeding beneficial soil microbes via their root exudates.
 In exchange, those symbiont microbes help feed and protect the plants.

 Worms, bacteria, fungi, and other organisms all nibble away, ultimately converting the dead roots back into nutrients available for other living plants.
 And the cycle repeats.
 In the process, soil organic matter, soil carbon, and overall soil structure are all improved.

 Also, the above ground portions of a dead plant will often play host to eggs of beneficial and predatory insects – and yes, some pest insects as well.
-(As we’ve detailed before, 95% of insects are beneficial or benign, so it’s important to learn to ID them and work with them.)
+As we’ve detailed before, 95% of insects are beneficial or benign, so it’s important to learn to ID them and work with them.

 Why you should leave the roots from your old garden plants in the ground

-Instead, cut the plants just above the soil surface and leave the roots from your old garden plants in the ground as a food source for your soil organisms.
+First, cut your plants just above the soil surface and leave the roots from your old garden plants in the ground as a food source for your soil organisms.
 If you’re not going to plant the bed immediately (ex: if you’re heading into a brutally cold northern winter) you can lay the above ground parts of the plant on the soil surface as a mulch, which also provides safe habitat for your overwintering beneficial insects/eggs.

-What about diseased plants?
+What about removing diseased plants from your garden?

-You’ll want to top-dress the bed with compost or worm castings to introduce beneficial microbes, and be sure not to plant the same type of plant in that bed for a few years so as to starve the disease-causing pathogenic organisms of a food source (aka “crop rotation“).
+You’ll want to top-dress beds where diseased plants grew with compost or worm castings to introduce beneficial microbes to outcompete the pathogens.
+You’ll also want to be sure NOT to plant the same type of plant in that bed for a few years so as to starve the disease-causing pathogenic organisms of a food source (aka “crop rotation“).

-Want to see these tips in action?
-Watch this video showing you how one of the best intensive, no-till organic farms in the country transitions between crops using the exact methods recommended above.
+Watch the video below showing you how one of the best intensive, no-till organic farms in the country transitions between crops using the exact methods recommended above.
 (If you don’t want to watch the whole video presentation, just watch minutes 27-30.)